 Fee status assessment

 You are classified as either a "home" or "international" student for the purpose of assessing tuition fees.
 Only certain categories of students will be charged the "home" tuition fee.
-Where it is not clear from your application form whether you have "home" or "international" status, a Fees Assessment Form will be sent to you for completion.
+Where it is not clear from your application form whether you have "home" or "international" status, we will carry out a fees assessment.
 For further information and advice, you can consult the UK Council for International Student Affairs (UKCISA).

 If you have a question about fee payment contact the Student Fees team: